mangandini/translate-pdf-to-word/README.md

-# PDF to Word Translator
+# PDF - DOCx Translator to Word

-A web application that translates PDF documents to different languages while preserving formatting, and exports the result as a Word document.
+A web application that translates Word and PDF documents to different languages while preserving formatting, and exports the result as a Word document.

 ## Features

-- Upload PDF documents
+- Upload DOCX / PDF documents
 - Extract text and formatting (bold, italic, headers, lists)
-- Translate content to multiple languages using OpenAI's GPT-4
+- Translate content to multiple languages using OpenAI's API
-- Preserve document structure and formatting
+- Preserve document structure and formatting as much as possible
 - Export as Word document (.docx)
-- Real-time preview and editing of translated content

 ## Prerequisites